 5. Zinc Carnosine

-This is a dietary supplement that is made synthetically that chemically ties together a zinc molecule to a carnosine molecule.
-When it comes apart indoor body, both ingredients help with gastritis and ulcers.
-Since the mid 1990’s this product has been used successfully for the treatment of Zinc carnosine supplementation has been shown to help protect the gastric mucosa against ulceration, and may help people with gastric and duodenal ulcers.
+This is a dietary supplement that is made synthetically that chemically ties together a zinc molecule with a carnosine molecule.
+When it comes to apart indoor body, both ingredients help with gastritis and ulcers.
+Since the mid-1990 this product has been used successfully for the treatment of Zinc carnosine supplementation has been shown to help protect the gastric mucosa against ulceration, and may help people with gastric and duodenal ulcers.
 The tissue healing effects come from both compounds.
-The zinc is required for tissue repair and intestinal inflammation.
+Zinc is required for tissue repair and intestinal inflammation.
 The carnosine is a small protein that acts as an antioxidant that helps adhere to the ulcer (site of injury).

-Most people with these symptoms seek a physician who prescribes an acid blocker, or sends you to the pharmacy for the over-the-counter version.
+Most people with these symptoms seek a physician who prescribes an acid blocker or sends them to the pharmacy for the over-the-counter version.

 And after a few sleepless nights last week (after the yerba mate incidents) I can totally see why the pain would drive you into a doctor’s office!
-There’s no judgement here.
-I am just holistically minded, and solution oriented and the fact is, acid blockers do not directly soothe, coat or heal the fragile mucosal lining.
-There mechanism of action is rather specific, and temporary.
-They are great at suppressing acid, or production of acid, which in turn, gives your esophagus a rest from the back flow.
+There’s no judgment here.
+I am just holistically minded, and solution-oriented and the fact is, acid blockers do not directly soothe, coat or heal the fragile mucosal lining.
+Their mechanism of action is rather specific and temporary.
+They are great at suppressing acid, or production of acid, which in turn, gives your esophagus a rest from the backflow.

 I think two steps ahead, and I want the solution so it gets fixed… so for my particular case (and I’m not saying this right for all of you, this is just my experience), I went directly to the tissue-healing remedies.
 I wanted something that would coat, soothe or attempt to patch up the raw area.